Main Walk: 17¾ km (11.0 miles). Five hours walking time. For the whole excursion including trains, sights and meals, allow at least 8½ hours.

-There is a half-hourly service from Victoria to Woldingham, taking 33 minutes.
+There is a half-hourly service from Victoria to Woldingham, taking 35 minutes.
 Oxted is one stop further down the line, so buy a return to Oxted on the Short Walk options finishing there.
-In addition to the half-hourly Victoria trains Oxted has an hourly fast service to/from London Bridge (Mon–Sat).
+In addition to the half-hourly Victoria trains Oxted has a faster hourly service (Mon–Sat) to/from London Bridge.

 If you want to abandon the walk at lunchtime you will need to call a taxi.
 There are bus stops outside the pub on Botley Hill but the service was withdrawn in 2011.

 Take the train nearest to 09:50 from Victoria to Woldingham, or 10:50 from Victoria (or London Bridge) to Oxted for the Short Circular Walk.

 The only convenient lunch place (which requires an out-and-back route from the Titsey Plantation) is the 16thC Botley Hill Farmhouse (01959-577154), 7½ km from Woldingham or 4½ km on the Short Circular Walk from Oxted.
 This popular pub/restaurant serves excellent food to 3pm (all afternoon on Sundays) and has far-reaching views from its beer garden across rural valleys to the London skyline.
 It is busy at weekends and you might find it difficult to get a table inside, but it also serves afternoon teas and light lunches (including mini-roasts on a Sunday) in its “Sheep Shed” outbuilding.